In the family of Latin languages, Galician-Portuguese may be the mother, as it is a part of most other European languages.

 There are world famous tourist sites in Brazil, such as:

-A variant of Portuguese – so much so that it is sometimes called Brazilian Portuguese – this version of the Latin language is home to the largest Portuguese-speaking country in the world, a country that can sometimes leave you speechless.
+A variant of Portuguese - so much so that it is sometimes called Brazilian Portuguese - this version of the Latin language is home to the largest Portuguese-speaking country in the world with many a Portuguese teacher, a country that can sometimes leave you speechless.
 Indeed, it will be necessary to make a linguistic effort to adapt to:

 To a lesser extent, other former Portuguese colonies such as Cape Verde, Guinea Bissau, or Mozambique - where Portuguese remains an official language - may offer opportunities, particularly in the humanitarian sector.